 INVESTMENT SUBCOMMITTEE

-Mr. Simpler stated the Investment Sub-committee met August 11th and prepared motion for the Board to consider.
+Mr. Simpler stated the Investment Sub-committee met August 11th and prepared a motion for the Board to consider.
 He said the proposed motion was to approve technical clarifications to the Guidelines passed by the full Board in April and include clarifications related to the implementation of the new accounts in the Land & Water funds.

 With respect to the Land and Water funds, Mr. Simpler said the guidelines given to the managers were a traditional 60/40-equity/fixed income split, with 5% required to be kept in cash at all times.
 He said the mandate to keep cash is difficult, because two of the accounts are mutual funds.
 Mr. Simpler stated the sub-committee agreed to a 5% cash account to be managed at the Treasurer’s Office independent of the money allocated to the Land and Water Managers.